vshenoyTT/ResNet-README/README.md

 ## Introduction
 ResNet50 is a deep convolutional neural network architecture with 50 layers, designed to enable training of very deep networks by using residual learning to mitigate the vanishing gradient problem.

-The demo is a work in progress.
+This demo is a work in progress.

 ## Details